matllubos/django-simple-utilities/README.rst

 			class GalleryAdmin(MultipleFilesImportMixin, admin.ModelAdmin):
 		    	inlines = [ImageInLine]

+				accept_file_types = ['jpe?g', 'gif', 'png']
+				max_file_size = 5000000
+    			max_number_of_files = 10

 		    	def received_file(self, obj, file):
 		        	image = Image(image = file, gallery = obj)
 		        	image.save()
 		        	return True

+		Variables:
+			* accept_file_types - array of strigns.
+Strings represent types which jquery plugin accept.
+You can use regular expression here.
+			* max_file_size - maximum size of file which jquery plugin accept
+			* max_number_of_files - number of files that can be uploaded at one time

 	* AdminPagingMixin:

 		It adds buttons for next and previous object at change from.
 This buttons is in object-tools-items block.
 You can set only one attribute: